ploum/lingi2401/projects/projects_2021_22/Report-Sophie-Tysebaert-61041600.md

 I was not sure whether I introduced (unvoluntarily) this bug or not: I did not test myself all keyboard shortcuts combinations.
 We have discussed it [here](https://github.com/FreshRSS/FreshRSS/pull/3891#issuecomment-952015867), before a [new issue was opened for this bug](https://github.com/FreshRSS/FreshRSS/issues/3946), as it was not introduced by my contribution, but appeared somewhere between the latest stable version (1.18.1) and the latest commit before my changes have been accepted and merged.

 I played the role of a detective in order to find when this bug was introduced (i.e. which is the first commit to include that bug).
+This issue was solved, with the help of another contributor.
 More details about this issue (and the discussion to tackle this problem) can be found [here](https://github.com/FreshRSS/FreshRSS/issues/3946) (issue #3946).

+## Conclusion

+A few words to conclude: thanks to this course, I finally dared to contribute to a project that is close to my heart.
+I thought that I did not have enough experience to do that, but I realized that it was not true.
+Moreover, the community is a great support for helping us to understand the code, and I also realized that there are multiple ways to contribute to a project: some people try to find bugs and to report them, others suggest new features, etc. In the future, I would like to contribute again to FreshRSS (even if it is occasionally).
+I was also curious about Joplin's project.
+Maybe would I give it a try for contributing too!